Doing an MSc Thesis

 Please always follow this outline.

-Chapter 2 is most alway a literature review of related work (the chapter is often entitled “Related Work”).
+Chapter 2 is almost always a literature review of related work (the chapter is often entitled “Background and Related Work”).
 Again, Saul Greenberg has a good description of how a literature review can be done.
-Note, however, that this guide is targeted PhD students, and as a MSc student, you should only include a lighter version of a literature review.
+Note, however, that this guide is targeted PhD students, and as an MSc student, you should only include a lighter version of a literature review.

 I am often asked whether commercial systems should be included in the “Related Work” chapter.
 This is a tricky question, and the answer is “if relevant”.
 For example, suppose you’re doing a thesis on a particular type of technology.
 In that case, there might be relevant commercial technologies to introduce and discuss to show what you’re doing is similar/different/related.
 But remember that it should be commercial technologies relevant to what you are doing, i.e. technologies that address the same research question.
 It is not relevant to discuss commercial technologies that you have used to build your own system (e.g., docker, Kafka, Spring, …).
 These are “merely” tools or implementation details, which are presented later in the thesis.